slatedocs/slate/source/index.html.md

 * An [open source software project](http://github.com/SynBioHub) providing a Web interface for the storing and publishing of synthetic biology designs.
 * A public instance of the aforementioned software project at [synbiohub.org](http://synbiohub.org), allowing users to upload and share designs.

-For those familiar with the SBOL Stack, SynBioHub incorporates and extends its functionality.
+For those familiar with the
+ Stack, SynBioHub incorporates and extends its functionality.
 An SBOL Stack installation is not required for SynBioHub.

 What can SynBioHub be used for?